Aberdare, Merthyr and Dowlais Miners' Association

 The Aberdare, Merthyr and Dowlais Miners' Association was a trade union representing coal miners in part of Glamorgan in South Wales.

 Origins

 There had been trade union activity in the area from the 1830s onwards and in 1857 a major dispute which became known as the Aberdare Strike occurred.
-However, there was litle organization amnong the miners until the late 1860s when news of the formation of the Amalgamated Association of Miners (AAM) reached South Wales.
+However, there was little organization among the miners until the late 1860s when news of the formation of the Amalgamated Association of Miners (AAM) reached South Wales.

 Early history

 In 1870, the miners of the Aberdare Valley, like other parts of south Wales, started to organize and demand a wage increase.

 An Aberdare District of the AAM grew rapidly in the early 1870s.
 By April 1871 there were 3,000 members in and around Aberdare, 1,300 at nine lodges in Mountain Ash further down the valley and a further 1,000 in Merthyr.
 Two months later the combined membership in the Aberdare and neighbouring Rhondda valleys had reached 9,000.
 In February 1872 Thomas Halliday and Alexander Macdonald addressed a mass meeting at the Temperance Hall, Aberdare.

 By 1873 the Aberdare District alone claimed 9,600 members.
 It survived the collapse of the AAM, affiliating for a short period instead to the Miners' National Union (MNU), but it dissolved before the end of the decade.